Phylum: Fungi

 Phylum Microsporidia is generally included in kingdom Fungi, though its exact relations remain uncertain, and it is considered a protozoan by the International Society of Protistologists (see Protista, below).
 Molecular analysis of Zygomycota has found it to be polyphyletic (its members do not share an immediate ancestor), which is considered undesirable by many biologists.
 Accordingly, there is a proposal to abolish the Zygomycota phylum.
 Its members would be divided between phylum Glomeromycota and four new subphyla incertae sedis (of uncertain placement): Entomophthoromycotina, Kickxellomycotina, Mucoromycotina, and Zoopagomycotina.

-Protista
+Protists

 Kingdom Protista (or Protoctista) is included in the traditional five- or six-kingdom model, where it can be defined as containing all eukaryotes that are not plants, animals, or fungi.
-Protista is a polyphyletic taxon, which is less acceptable to present-day biologists than in the past.
+Protista is a paraphyletic taxon, which is less acceptable to present-day biologists than in the past.
 Proposals have been made to divide it among several new kingdoms, such as Protozoa and Chromista in the Cavalier-Smith system.

 Protist taxonomy has long been unstable, with different approaches and definitions resulting in many competing classification schemes.
-The phyla listed here are used for Chromista and Protozoa by the Catalogue of Life, adapted from the system used by the International Society of Protistologists.
+Many of the phyla listed below are used by the Catalogue of Life, and correspond to the Protozoa-Chromista scheme, with updates from the latest (2022) publication by Cavalier-Smith.
+Other phyla are used commonly by other authors, and are adapted from the system used by the International Society of Protistologists (ISP).
+Some of the descriptions are based on the 2019 revision of eukaryotes by the ISP.

+The number of protist phyla varies greatly from one classification to the next.
 The Catalogue of Life includes Rhodophyta and Glaucophyta in kingdom Plantae, but other systems consider these phyla part of Protista.
+In addition, less popular classification schemes unite Ochrophyta and Pseudofungi under one phylum, Gyrista, and all alveolates except ciliates in one phylum Myzozoa, later lowered in rank and included in a paraphyletic phylum Miozoa.
+Even within a phylum, other phylum-level ranks appear, such as the case of Bacillariophyta (diatoms) within Ochrophyta.
+These differences became irrelevant after the adoption of a cladistic approach by the ISP, where taxonomic ranks are excluded from the classifications after being considered superfluous and unstable.
+Many authors prefer this usage, which lead to the Chromista-Protozoa scheme becoming obsolete.